terraform-google-modules/terraform-google-lb-http/examples/static-website-with-no-domain/README.md

     terraform init
     ```

-2. First deploy only the storage bucket, since it must be created before referencing it to the load balancer:
+2. Set your variables:

     ```
-    terraform apply -target module.website-storage-buckets -var=project=$PROJECT
+    export TF_VAR_project=$PROJECT
     ```

-3. Deploy the load balancer:
+3. Deploy only the storage bucket, since it must be created before referencing it to the load balancer:

     ```
-    terraform apply -var=project=$PROJECT
+    terraform apply -target module.website-storage-buckets
     ```

+4. Deploy the load balancer:

+    ```
+    terraform apply
+    ```

-4. Upload the provided site files to the cloud storage bucket.
+5. Upload the provided site files to the cloud storage bucket.
 Visit the output bucket url of the storage bucket.

     ```
     gsutil cp index.html <your-storage-bucket>
     gsutil cp 404.html <your-storage-bucket>
     ```

-5. It may take a few minutes for the load balancer to provision.
+6. It may take a few minutes for the load balancer to provision.
 Once completed, you can visit the output IP address of the load balancer to view the site.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs